-If you are under age 18 as of January 1, 2020, be sure to fill in the oval(s).
+If you are under age 18 as of January 1, 2022, be sure to fill in the oval(s).

-Name/Address Change
+Name Change

-If you legally changed your name or address in 2019, fill in the oval.
-If you changed your name, enclose a copy of your Social Security card or driver's license showing your new name.
+If you legally changed your name in 2021, fill in the oval.
+Enclose a copy of your Social Security card or driver's license showing your new name.
 Failure to include this documentation could delay processing of your return.
-If you move after filing, be sure to leave a forwarding address with your local post office and file a Change of Address form with DOR.
-This form is available to be filed online at mass.gov/dor, or by calling (617) 887-6367 or toll-free in Massachusetts (800) 392-6089.